dendronhq/dendron-docs/notes/dev.process.errors.md

 ```

-## Result (`neverthrow`)
+## Result (using `neverthrow` package)

 The `Result` is an alternative to `RespV3` and should be considered as the new way to handle errors.
-They are similar in the way that both provide an failure and success type but are different in `Result` having properties that allows for more precision and accuracy while also improve the ergomonics then handling with errors.
+They are similar in the way that both provide an failure and success track but are different in `Result` having properties that allows for more precision and accuracy while also improve the ergomonics when working with errors.
 Main differences are that `Result`:
-  - is a [discriminated union](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-func.html#discriminated-unions) type, therefor allows for type narrowing and more
+  - is a [discriminated union](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-func.html#discriminated-unions) type, therefor allows for type narrowing.
-  - treats errors as a first-class citizen by which errors are not treated as an exception and rather a form of data/information like any other data within the data-flow structures.
+  - treats errors even more as a first-class citizen by which errors are not treated as an exception but rather a form of data/information like any other data.
+This is done using a two-tack system
-  - allows for utils to easily wrap/unrwap, map and capture/ensure/safeguard.
+  - provides for utils to easily wrap/unrwap, map and capture/ensure/safeguard.
   - is `thenable` meaning it behaves exactly like a native `Promise<Result>` (`ResultAsync` in this case)

-For a better grasp of the concept read https://github.com/supermacro/neverthrow/wiki/Introduction:-Type-Safe-Errors-in-JS-&-TypeScript-(10-minute-read) (recommended)
+For a better grasp of the concept read https://github.com/supermacro/neverthrow/wiki/Introduction:-Type-Safe-Errors-in-JS-&-TypeScript-(10-minute-read)

 ### Examples

 #### Basic

 ##### Synchronous API